APPENDIX 3 - OWNERS’ AND DIRECTORS’ TEST

 (b) signs a Declaration that is false;

-(a) fails to comply with any of the requirements imposed on it under this Appendix 3, including (without limitation) the requirements of Rule 2 and/or Rule 3; or
+(a) fails to comply with any of the requirements imposed on it under this Appendix 3, including (without limitation) the requirements of Rule 2, Rule 3 and Rule 4 or,

 then The League may give notice requiring the Club to transfer its membership to the Company Secretary (the ‘Notice’) in accordance with Articles 4.5 and 4.7 of the Articles of Association.
 Article 4.8 (suspension of the Notice) shall apply in the Board’s absolute discretion.
 There shall be no appeal against the service of the Notice.